The Slepian model based independent interval approximation of persistency and zero-level excursion distributions: Laplace transform

-Here we establish the notation on the Laplace and Fourier transforms, which are the main tools in many of our arguments.
-Let us recall that for a positive and bounded function $P(t)$, $t>0$, its Laplace transform $\mathcal L P(s)$, $s>0$, is defined through
+Here, we establish the notation of the Laplace, which is the main tool used in many of our arguments.
+Let us recall that for a positive and bounded function $P(t)$, $t>0$, its Laplace transform $\mathcal L (P)(s)$, $s>0$, is defined through

-The Laplace transform can also be extended for $s<0$ and since it is a decreasing function of $s$, then there exists the smallest number $s_0\ge -\infty$ for which $\mathcal L P(s)$ is finite for all $s>s_0$.
+The Laplace transform can also be extended for $s<0$, and since it is a decreasing function of $s$, then there exists the smallest number $s_0\ge -\infty$ for which $\mathcal L (P)(s)$ is finite for all $s>s_0$.
 This value is referred to as the largest negative pole of the respective Laplace transform.
+For a distribution on the positive half line given by a cdf $F$, its Laplace transform $\Psi$ is given by